Philip Dorling: Post–politics

 While working for Fairfax Media he wrote mainly on national security issues and international affairs.
 He revealed the role of the United States - Australian Joint Defence Facility Pine Gap in providing signals intelligence support for United States drone strikes and other military operations.
-In late 2010 and 2011 Dorling was responsible for the publication in Australia of the US Embassy cables obtained by Wikileaks.
+In late 2010 and 2011 Dorling was responsible for the publication in Australia of the leaked US Embassy cables.
 While working as a journalist Dorling received Melbourne Press Club Quill Awards and was shortlisted for the Walkley Award for Excellence in Journalism.

 Following his work with The Age and Sydney Morning Herald, Dorling contributed to The Saturday Paper in 2015 with articles on United States espionage against Japan and Saudi influence in Australia.
 In the first half of 2017 Dorling produced a series of research papers on Pauline Hanson's One Nation Party that were published by The Australia Institute.
 Dorling has also served as a political adviser to South Australian Senator Nick Xenophon and Senator Rex Patrick.
 In June 2017 Dorling briefly returned to journalism and with Fairfax Media colleagues Baker and McKenzie published in The Age and the Sydney Morning Herald a further expose of Helen's Liu's links with Chinese military intelligence officer Liu Chaoying who had been identified as a significant figure in the 1996 United States 'Chinagate' political funding scandal.